b0nbon1/b0nbon1/content/about.md

 My current day-to-day at work involves:

 - maintaining and refactoring a large legacy Nextjs Code.
+- Learning system design and also Backend engineering heavily
 - building all the newer parts of the codebase in Golang and newer Nextjs version
 - Building tools for automation using Typescript and Golang.
 - some frontend work (Nextjs, Typescript)